 What did you have to do to be selected?

-We had the National Optimist Championships on the Georges River earlier this year and you get selected for a team according to how well you’ve done.
-The top 5 sailors go to the World Championships.
-The next 5 sailors go to the European Championships, which I just missed out on.
-Instead, I made it to the Asian and Oceanic Championships, so I’ll be travelling over to Korea in a few months, and I’ll be sailing there.
+We had the Australian Optimist Championships on the Georges River earlier this year and you get selected for a team according to how well you’ve done.
+The top five sailors go to the World Championships.
+The next five sailors go to the European Championships, which I just missed out on.
+Instead, I made it to the Asian and Oceanic Championships, so I’ll be travelling to Asia later in the year to compete.
+(Unfortunately, the event was rescheduled from a May event in Korea due to COVID, but is still expected to take place towards the end of the year.)

 What normally takes place at an international regatta and what are you expecting?